Job prospects Payroll Administrator in Manitoba

 - Part-time workers: 9% compared to 21% for all occupations

-- 77% of payroll clerks work all year, while 23% work only part of the year, compared to 64% and 36% respectively among all occupations.
+- 77% of payroll administrators work all year, while 23% work only part of the year, compared to 64% and 36% respectively among all occupations.
 Those who worked only part of the year did so for an average of 33 weeks compared to 31 weeks for all occupations.

 Breakdown by region

 Explore job prospects in Manitoba by economic region.

 Labour market conditions over the next 10 years